elatov/elatov.github.io/_posts/2025-02-14-upgrading-kubernetes-130x-to-131x-with-kubespray.md

 > ansible-playbook -i inventory/home/hosts.yaml -b upgrade-cluster.yml
 ```

-And it failed on the control plane node, since during the `drain` the node hung:
+And it failed on the control plane node, during the `drain` the node hung:

 ```
 TASK [upgrade/pre-upgrade : Set if node needs cordoning] *******************************************************************************************************************